eschaefer/babel-plugin-framer-x/README.md

 # `babel-plugin-framer-x`

+## Who is this for?

+- You have components built with Framer X, but want to publish a living styleguide with something like [Storybook](http://storybook.js.org/) or [Styleguidist](https://react-styleguidist.js.org/).
-This plugin lets you directly use Framer X components in a larger React application.
-It removes two things that normally you need to do by-hand:
+- You want to use components built in Framer X directly in a React application.

+This plugin removes two things that normally you need to do by-hand:

-- All imported values from `framer`;
+- All imported values from `framer`.
 - All `propertyControls` class properties.

 ```javascript